MestreLion/SimpleInfoHUD/README.md

 Simple Info HUD
 ===============

-Minecraft client-side mod of a simple HUD that displays coordinates, facing direction, in-game time and other info.
+Minecraft client-side mod for a simple HUD (Heads-on-Display) that shows coordinates, facing direction, world time and other in-game information in a consise format.

-Designed to be an unbtrusive version of the F3 Debug screen, offering more useful information in a single line.
+Designed to be an unbtrusive version of the F3 Debug screen, offering useful info in a single line.

 Brief summary of the information displayed: